Spread the Word in Your Community

 The [INSERT DATE] article [“INSERT ARTICLE NAME”] addressed [INSERT TOPIC RELATED TO INFANT-TODDLER ISSUES].
 As a [INSERT YOUR PROFESSIONAL TITLE OR ORGANIZATIONAL EXPERTISE], I am writing to add some important information to the discussion.
 The article did not touch on a very important factor—baby brain development.

 Our brains grow faster between the ages of 0 and 3 than at any later point in our lives, forming more than one million new neural connections every second.
-The latest science shows us that, when babies have nurturing relationships, early learning experiences, and good nutrition, those neural connections are stimulated and strengthened, laying a strong foundation for the rest of their lives.
-But when babies don’t get what their growing brains need to thrive, they don’t develop as they should.
-This leads to life-long developmental, educational, social, and health challenges.
+The latest science shows us that, when babies have nurturing relationships, positive early learning experiences, and good nutrition, those neural connections are stimulated and strengthened, laying a strong foundation for the rest of their lives.
+Yet opportunities to grow and flourish are not shared equally by all infants, toddlers, and families, reflecting past and present systemic racism and barriers to critical resources.
+If our nation is to thrive, we must ensure that every baby has what they need to reach their full potential

 Giving all babies a strong start in life must be a priority in our community and among our elected leaders.
 Investing in programs and policies that support early brain development yield significant returns in the long run through more years of education, more employment, and better health as an adult.
 When babies thrive, we all benefit.